milovanovic/lis/README.md

 ## Setup

+Proposed design generator is intended to be used inside [chipyard](https://github.com/ucb-bar/chipyard) environment as one of the generators located inside `generators/dsp-blocks`.
+Anyhow, if you want to use this repository standalone then follow instructions below:

-Clone this repository, switch directory and run tests:
+*  Clone this repository.
+*  Switch directory.
+*  Initialize all tools and submodules.
+*  Compile code, generate verilog or run tests.

 ```
 git clone https://github.com/milovanovic/lis.git
 cd lis
+./init_submodules_and_build_sbt.sh
 sbt test
 ```

+#### Note
+The shell script `init_submodules_and_build_sbt.sh`, initializes all tools and generators required to run this project.
+Besides that, it initializes `bulid.sbt` with all correctly defined dependencies.
+Versions of tools and generators correspond to chipyard 1.8.1 release.
+The user can replace versions by changing corresponding checkout commits inside the same script.
+The shell script `remove_submodules.sh` executes commands that reverse the commands listed in `init_submodules_and_build_sbt.sh`.

 ## Tests

 To run all tests written in Scala simulation environment a user should execute the following command: `testOnly lis.LinearSortersSpec`.
 Various test cases can be found in `LinearTestersSpec.scala` which is available inside `src/test/scala` directory.
-Two linear insertion sorter testers are accessible inside `LinearTesters.scala`:
+Two LIS testers are accessible inside `LinearTesters.scala`:
-* `LinearSorterTester` - used for testing design when only compile time configurable parameters are active.
+* `LinearSorterTester` - used for testing design when only compile time configurable parameters are set.
 * `LinearSorterTesterRunTime` - used for testing proposed design when run time configurable parameters are included.
+* `LinearSorterTLSpec` - simple test with TileLink memory master model

 Tester functions such as `peek`, `poke` and `except`, available inside `DspTester` (check [dsptools Chisel library](http://github.com/ucb-bar/dsptools)), are extensively used for design testing.